sjjf/md_server/README.md

 # pip install -r requirements.txt
 ```

-Depending on your target system, you can either install directly
-or by building an RPM package and installing that.
+Since mdserver is a system package it's not usefully installable
+using the typical Python packaging tools - the core application can
+be installed, but the additional system integration cannot.
+To work
+around this a simple script is included to install these additional
+components in default locations.

-To install directly from the source:
+To install the core application from a source distribution:

 ```
 # python setup.py install
 ```

-To build an RPM package and install the package:
+Once that has been done, run the system integration script:
 ```
-# python setup.py bdist_rpm
-# rpm -ivh dist/mdserver-<version>.noarch.rpm
+# ./system-integration.sh
 ```

-The configuration file will be installed by default in
+This will install the main configuration file in
-`/etc/mdserver/mdserver.conf`, along with a daemon config file in
+`/etc/mdserver/mdserver.conf`, the systemd unit files in
+`/etc/systemd/system/`, and the libvirt hook script in
+`/etc/libvirt/hooks/qemu`.

-`/etd/default/mdserver`.
-The default configuration will not be
+The default `mdserver.conf` file will need to be modified before the
-very useful - you will need to at last configure in the correct
+system can do anything very useful - the file is well documented and
-network details, as well as setting up userdata templates for your
+lists the defaulf values for everything, so it should be easy to
-instances.
-You will also want to add your root/admin user's ssh
+adjust to your needs.
+You will also need to add your ssh public keys
-key as default, if you plan to use ssh to log into your
-instances.
+to the config before you can ssh into instanes configured via
+mdserver.

 User data files are sourced by default from
 `/etc/mdserver/userdata`.